 Class meets every Tuesday and Thursday, 2:00 PM - 3:15 PM, on-line as a Microsoft Teams meeting that you can find at this link.
 You may download Microsoft Teams apps for Windows, Mac, and Linux from this link at Microsoft.

 During the lecture please leave your microphone muted. if you have a question or comment, feel free to interrupt the lecture by unmuting yourself and saying something like “Excuse me, I have a question”.
 Questions and comments are always welcome!!
 I cannot guarantee that I will notice comments that you type in the Chat box.

 CS320 with a grade of C or better.

-Your grade for this course will be based only on the assignments, most of which will require the submission of a jupyter notebook that includes text descriptions of your methods, results and conclusions and the python code for defining and applying AI algorithms.
+Your grade for this course will be based only on six to eight assignments, all of which will require the submission of a jupyter notebook that includes python code and and its application to specified problems and data.
+In addition, each notebook must include thorough discussions of methods, results, and conclusions.
 Each notebook will be graded for correct implementation and results, interesting and thorough discussion, and good organization, grammar and spelling.
-No quizzes or exams will be given.

-The calculation of the final letter grade, which will include + and -, will be based on the standard grading scheme, with A+, A, and A- being for grades of 90% and above, B+, B, and B- for grades between 80% and 90%, etc. The minimum grade for each letter grade might be lowered, but will not be raised, based on the distribution of semester average grades for the class.
+The calculation of the final letter grade, which will include + and -, will be based on the standard grading scheme, with A+, A, and A- being for grades of 90% and above, B+, B, and B- for grades between 80% and 90%, etc. The minimum grade for each letter grade might be lowered from the standard rubric, but will not be raised, based on the distribution of semester average grades for the class.